-Other than the audit and our report on the disclosure requirements, we will perform a limited assurance engagement related to the District Council's debenture trust deed.
+In addition to the audit and our report on the disclosure requirements, we have performed an audit on the Council's Long-term plan 2024-34 and a limited assurance engagement related to the District Council's debenture trust deed.
+These engagements are compatible with those independence requirements.

 Other than these engagements, we have no relationship with, or interests in, the District Council.

+Clarence Susan

-David Walker Audit New Zealand On behalf of the Auditor-General Auckland, New Zealand
+Audit New Zealand

+On behalf of the Auditor-General

+Auckland, New Zealand